Mebrie-Filli27/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 7 shows how to move a file.
 Script 8 shows how to delete a file.
 Script 9 shows how to delete a directory.
+Script 10 shows how to change directory to previous one.